The College aims to create Christ-centred learning communities where staff, parents and students are immersed in the mystery of God’s presence.

 We hope to create a sense of adventure in our community to promote the communication of Truth, an abundance of life for all and service to the Church and world.

-St John’s College Woodlawn offers a broad range of curriculum opportunities to cater for a range of talents and gifts.
+St John’s College Woodlawn offers a broad range of curriculum opportunities to cater to a range of talents and gifts.
 Our courses promote success, inspire learners and lead to the development of confident and creative individuals.
 Our curriculum is dynamic and is developed and reviewed to build on the gifts and skills of the learner.

 Our teachers use a broad range of proven pedagogies to enable learners to analyse and use knowledge effectively, develop skills and gain deepen understanding of themselves and their world.